jenniferpham/Tech-Interview-Cheat-Sheet/README.md

 ### <a id="stack"></a> Stacks (LIFO)
 #### What you need to know
+- LIFO = Last In First Out
+- Made with a linked list by having the head be the only place for insertion (push) and removal (pop).
 - fast insertion and removal = 0(1)
 - searching and access = 0(n) -> if you need to search or access within the stack, use a different structure
 - LIFO - last in first out - like stack of dishes